robjporter/js_Intersight/README.md

 ### Contributing

 To update the sdk, replace the intersight-openapi-xxx.json doc with the latest version from Intersight.
 Run NPM run build to transpile the typescript files and update the dist folder.
-Finally, publish the package `npm publish`
+Finally, publish the package with `npm publish`.